This project is open for 2022

 Location, location, location - for the hotels

 You only need to do one of these locations for the project.
-E.g. all three hotels on one tree, or above the same patch of ground cover.
+E.g. both hotels on one tree, or above the same patch of ground cover.

 Hotels should be somewhere shady, so they do not heat up in the day (earwigs like to be cool).